Last Updated on: 27th October 2025, 07:44 pm

 There are recorded audio announcements on the platforms as well as inside the train, announcements on the platform are in Mandarin, while announcements inside the train are in both Mandarin and English.

-In this example, the current station is Longxi Road, and the train can head towards either Shanghai Zoo or Longbai Xincun.
+In the example above, the current station is Longxi Road, and the train can head towards either Shanghai Zoo or Longbai Xincun.
 There are audio announcements as the subway arrives, as well as lights and indications on the monitor and the front of the subway as it arrives, however they pass by really fast.

 Electronic signs on the platform indicates the direction the current train service heads towards (top row) and the direction the next service will head towards, and the following one (bottom row).
 This way you know which one to get on, if it is at a forked station.
-From memory, these signs are in Chinese only.
+These signs are in Chinese only, but to make it easier for you, “本” means “this” (train), and “下” means “next” train.

 Click here to see a video on how to read a changing monitor (new window).